 Under these directives, in order to protect residents before, during and after a crisis, facilities must establish policies and procedures to address a range of issues enterprise-wide, including meeting the needs of those residents who require prescription medications.
 Since continuous availability of life-and-death medications starting immediately after and for days following an extended emergency is crucial to this vulnerable population, a dependable prescription supply is critical.

 To prepare, a facility’s robust emergency preparedness plan should include standard operating procedures for ensuring vital supplies of medication when a disaster strikes to mitigate risk.
 Central components of a center’s planning, to be reviewed annually, should include:

 Many of these preparatory actions can be undertaken by center staff directly.
 However, depending on the nature of the emergency, a facility may be impacted for an extended period of time.
 In those instances, a center should work closely with its long-term care pharmacy partner.
 These pharmacies should have their own preparedness plans for maintaining access throughout a disaster that include steps such as filling prescriptions in advance, modifying delivery schedules or securing alternate transportation, and identifying back-up locations when an area’s infrastructure has been affected.

 Interruptions to the normal supply of medications can result in adverse events, hospitalizations, or even resident death.
-To learn how best to address medication needs during a crisis, and how your long-term care pharmacy provider can help, contact PharMerica at email@example.com or 800-564-1640.Download PDF
+To learn how best to address medication needs during a crisis, and how your long-term care pharmacy provider can help, contact PharMerica at info@PharMerica.com or 855-637-1755.Download PDF